Expeditions: A MudRunner Game: Reception

 The game received "generally favourable" reviews upon release according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 79% of critics.

 Luke Reilly from IGN described it as a "worthwhile complementary experience" to SnowRunner.
-He concluded his review by writing that Expeditions "unique brand of slow-paced bushwhacking won’t ever be for everybody, but successfully taking a truck on a trek through terrain that the toughest trailblazers would fear to tread is still an oddly satisfying challenge that proves the journey is always more important than the destination".
+He concluded his review by writing that Expeditions "unique brand of slow-paced bushwhacking won't ever be for everybody, but successfully taking a truck on a trek through terrain that the toughest trailblazers would fear to tread is still an oddly satisfying challenge that proves the journey is always more important than the destination".
 Jan Ole Peek from Shacknews described the game as an "interesting iteration" for the franchise.
 While he thought the game was enjoyable, he was disappointed by the game's new additions, feeling that they were underdeveloped.
 Rick Lane from Rock, Paper, Shotgun wrote that the game "nonetheless succeeds in its primary objective, to build a world where the car and the ground are at irrepressible odds", though he criticized the game's user interface, underwhelming objectives and the lack of a central story.
 Ultimately, he concluded that "doing fake science is quite dull without any characters or stakes to pin it to".